 Bowing before Icons

-“Alright,” someone might say, “I understand that icons are not only instructive tools and sources of inspiration, but that one greets our Lord, His Mother, and other friends of God (saints) by kissing the icon.
+“Alright,” someone might say, “I understand that icons are instructive tools and sources of inspiration, and that we can greet our Lord, His Mother, and other friends of God (saints) by kissing icons.
 But what about bowing before them?
 How is that not idolatry?”

 Living in a “horizontal” society has made this concept far more difficult to understand.
 In a horizontal society, everyone is supposedly equal with no true superiors or inferiors.
 In eastern culture, “vertical” societies are much more common even to this day.
 Japan is one such culture, though it has been heavily westernized over the past decades.